isabella232/SC_FarazBhojani/RW Depth Screencast.md

 let b2 = -s2 * (focus + filterWidth / 2)
 ```

-Now we want to take the constants we created to input them into the function.
-We apply the filter to our depth image and store it into mask0.
+Now we want to take the constants we created to input them into the first mask (mask0) which ramps up pixels before the focal point towards white.

-[TODO Faraz: The code below is mising an explanation.
-The student would not understand how this works without an explanation.
-The original tutorial had an explanation but you remvoed it - why?
-Please add an explanation back in and make sure you explain everything you do in a screencast.]
+Let's take our depth image and apply a filter to it.
+We want to base the greyscale values to be based on the slope that ramps up to white (s1).
+Let's apply that to the red, green, and blue vectors of the mask.

+Now we want to translate this function based on this slope, the focal point, and the width of the function.
+Luckily we already calculated this as b1.
+Let's input this into the bias vector of the mask.

+Now we want to apply a clamp on the colour so that we don't have values above 1 or below 0.

 ```
 let mask0 = depthImage